 Andreas Herzig is a CNRS researcher (Directeur de Recherches CNRS) in the Logic, Interaction, Language, and Computation Group (LILaC) of IRIT at Université Paul Sabatier.
-He is the head of IRIT's Theme 4 "Reasoning and Decision" and was head of Theme 4's LILaC team from 2000 to 2005.
-He is on the Scientific and Governing Board of the CIMI excellence lab and on the Scientific Board of the CNRS Institute for Information Sciences and Technologies (INS2I) (2014-2018). and on the Scientific and Governing Board of the CIMI excellence lab.
+He was the head of IRIT's AI Department (2009-2020) and of its LILaC team (2000 to 2005).
+He is on the Scientific Board of the CNRS GDR IA.
+He was on the Scientific Board of the CNRS Institute for Information Sciences and Technologies (INS2I) (2014-2018). and on the Scientific and Governing Board of the CIMI excellence lab.
 He is an EurAI Fellow.
 He is the editor-in-chief of the Journal Applied Non-Classical Logics.
 He is an associated editor of Artificial Intelligence and a member of the editorial Board of the J. of Philosophical Logic (JPL).
 He served and serves on numerous program committees.

-He has supervised or co-supervised 19 Phd theses.
+He has supervised or co-supervised 23 Phd theses.

 He published more than 150 scientific papers (DBLP) in journals (Artificial Intelligence, J. of Logic and Computation, Fundamenta Informaticae, J. of Philosophical Logic, Review of Symbolic Logic, Synthese, Logic J. of the IGPL, J. of Semantics, J. of Autonomous Agents and Multi-Agent Systems and others) and conferences (IJCAI, AAMAS, ECAI, AAAI, TARK, KR, UAI and others).
-He authored a chapter in the Handbook of Defeasible Reasoning and Uncertainty Management Systems (Kluwer Academic Publishers) and co-authored a chapter in the Handbook of Logic in Artificial Intelligence and Logic Programming (Oxford University Press) and on Social Intelligence (Springer).
+He co-authored an introductory book to modal logics and tableaux methods (Springer-Birkhäuser), co-edited a book on Conditional Logics (Oxford University Press) and on Social Intelligence (Springer).

 Université Paul Sabatier voice: +33 56155-8123 IRIT-LILaC Fax: -6258 Andreas Herzig 118 route de Narbonne F-31062 Toulouse Cedex 9 France https://www.irit.fr/~Andreas.Herzig